lucasjinreal/thor/README.md

 ## Updates

 - **2050.01.01**: to be continue..

+- **2020.04.15**: **thor now build with curl and protobuf** by default.
+If you got any question about protobuf link problem, pls fire an issue, I will help u fix that, normally thor should built successfully without any errors, as long as you install default libs:

+    ```
+    sudo apt install libprotobuf-dev
+    sudo apt install protobuf-compiler
+    sudo apt install libcurl4-openssl-dev
+    ```

+    We add protobuf as default built.

 - **2019.12.26**: We add a `functions` in thor to enable some tiny functions: